-3. Privacy and Civil Liberties Impact Assessments (PCLIA)
+3. Privacy and Civil Liberties Impact Assessments

 The PCLIA process is one of Treasury's key mechanisms to ensure that programs and technologies sustain, and do not erode, privacy protections.
-During FY19, Treasury published 52 new, updated, or renewed PCLIAs.
-All published Treasury PCLIAs are available on Treasury's privacy website at: http://www.treasury.gov/privacy/PIAs/Pages/default.aspx.
+During FY22, Treasury published 109 new, updated, or renewed PCLIAs.
+All published Treasury PCLIAs are available on Treasury's privacy website.